tokamak-network/Tokamak-ZkEVM/README.md

       - What is the name of the circuit-specific reference string file? `crs_schnorr_prove`

-      B. Select the following options for application-2
+      b.
+Select the following options for application-2

       - Which circuit will you use? `[Workspace]/UniGro16js/resource/circuits/schnorr_verify`